Chymyst/chymyst-core/docs/chymyst02.md

 Solving these problems via chemistry requires a certain paradigm shift.
 In order to build up our chemical intuition, let us go through some more examples.

-## Example: "Readers/Writers"
+## Example: “Readers/Writers”

 Suppose there is a shared resource that can be accessed by a number of **Readers** and a number of **Writers**.
 We require that either one Writer or up to three Readers be able to access the resource concurrently.

-To simplify our example, we assume that "accessing a resource" means calling `readResource()` for Readers and `writeResource()` for Writers.
+To simplify our example, we assume that “accessing a resource” means calling `readResource()` for Readers and `writeResource()` for Writers.
 The task is to create a chemical machine program that allows any number of concurrent Readers and Writers to call their respective functions but restricts the number of concurrent calls to at most three `readResource()` calls or at most one `writeResource()` call, but not both.

 Let us begin reasoning about this problem in the chemical machine paradigm, deriving the solution in a systematic way.